New World Oil and Gas plc Action Group

 So What's Really Going On Here Now?

 Most shareholders of New World Oil and Gas plc understandably but mistakenly thought that they had invested in an oil and gas exploration company.
 In fact they had invested in a Jersey (Channel Islands) Unregulated Exchange Traded Fund (UETF).
-UETFs were explained and Ministerially approved/justified at the time here (together with a recent report on the Minister's career):
+UETFs were explained and Ministerially approved/justified at the time here :

 "When funds go through the portal, Jersey ADVISERS will ensure that the promoters are not INVOLVED IN MONEY LAUNDERING or have a REPUTATION FOR RECKLESSNESS.
 Everyone who operates here wants to make sure the island maintains its REPUTATION. "